Laptop Management For Remote Teams

 Think about how many laptops and other equipment have been damaged or delayed during delivery - The horror!
 Keeping track of tools and equipment and running an inventory becomes a problem.

 At GroWrk, we solve laptop inventory management for remote teams by offering a dashboard that handles the procurement, delivery, and storage of devices.

 With GroWrk’s solutions, companies do not have to think twice about hiring employees from any country in the world.

 GroWrk can deliver laptops and other work from home equipment to over 150 countries.
 We also provide a platform for inventory management to help onboard and offboard employees in minutes.

 Automate your workflows with GroWth platform and manage your remote team assets effectively.Request a Demo

 Laptop inventory software can track and manage laptops and other accessories.

 Growrk stores and monitors company devices on behalf of companies so they won't have to store devices in an employee's apartment or the infamous "IT closet" on-site.
 GroWrk also manages the logistics and all laptops come with remote access and security software.

-This takes away the stress and work hours that can be spent and helps build the proper company culture.
+This takes away the stress and work hours that can be spent in setting up new hires around the world while also helping to build a solid company culture.

-Businesses can order laptops and other equipment through the GroWrk catalogue for their distributed teams.
+Businesses can order laptops and other equipment through the GroWrk catalog for their distributed teams.
 The unique thing about GroWrk is businesses can track their laptops with its laptop inventory software.